Call Us Today at (513) 666-5244 to Secure Your Home

 • Baiting for rodents: May take a few days to fully work.

 Choosing the right method depends on pest type, property, and safety concerns.
-Trust Pest Control Cincinnati for effective solutions and schedule your service today
+Trust Pest Control Cincinnati for effective solutions and schedule your service today.

-General Insect Control Duration
+General Insect Control Duration in Cincinnati

 Sprays for ants, cockroaches, or spiders usually take 1–2 hours.
 Some follow-up may be needed after a few days.
 Cleaning and removing clutter beforehand can make the treatment faster and more effective.

-Termite Treatment Duration
+Termite Treatment Duration in Cincinnati

 Termite control can take hours or weeks.
 Liquid treatments are applied directly to the soil or structure and may take a few hours.
 Baiting systems require monitoring over time to make sure termites consume the bait.
 Inspections can take 1–2 hours, depending on the property size.

-Rodent Control Duration
+Rodent Control Duration in Cincinnati

 Rodent control is slower because traps and baits take time.
 Inspecting for entry points, setting traps, and sealing gaps adds to the duration.
 Full control may take several days.